 Climbing training apps today focus on fingerboards, power-endurance, and the bouldering wall.
 That matters.
 But it is not what gets you up a 4000m peak on day eight of a trip.

-Crimpd and hangboard-first apps train fingers and power.
+Hangboard-first and finger-strength apps train fingers and power.
 They say nothing about the aerobic base, altitude acclimatisation, or multi-hour efforts your mountain actually demands.

 A PDF or template plan does not rebuild when your Monday interval session lands 15% above target, or when a missed week scrambles the periodisation.
-TTM adjusts daily.
+TTM re-plans every Sunday.

-Your Strava runs, hut weekends, gym sessions, and long days all need to feed one system.
+Your wearable runs, hut weekends, gym sessions, and long days all need to feed one system.
 Siloed apps cannot give you a single view of fitness.

 Real mountain climbing makes six demands at once.
 The best training app balances all of them against the specific peak, route, and timeline you gave it.